snijderlab/stitch/articles/BatchFiles.md

 ## Structure

 The general structure is parameters followed by values.
-A parameter is the first thing on a line (possibly followed by whitespace) followed by a delimiter ( `:` for single valued parameters, `:>` for multiline single valued parameters or `->` for multiple valued parameters) (possibly followed by whitespace) followed by the value(s).
-Parameter names and ost values are not case specific.
+A parameter is the first thing on a line (possibly followed by whitespace) followed by a delimiter ( `:` for single valued parameters, `:>`/`<:` for multiline single valued parameters or `->`/`<-` for multiple valued parameters) (possibly followed by whitespace) followed by the value(s).
+Parameter names and most values are not case specific.

+In any place where a single valued parameter is expected both a single line `:` and a multiline `:>`/`<:` are valid.

 Lines starting with a hyphen `-` are considered comments and disregarded.
-COmments are only valid in the 'outer scope' so comments should not be placed inside multiple valued parameters.
+Comments can be placed in the outer scope and in multivalued arguments.

 ### All parameters